 AVİM publishes books and reports based on original research, conference proceedings and policy briefs both in print and electronic format.
 It organizes national and international conferences and workshops on the political developments in the Eurasian region.
 AVİM prepares a daily bulletin with news, commentaries and analyses covering the evolving new Eurasia on its website and distributes it via email reaching currently to 7,000 recipients.

-AVİM publishes the following four journals.
+The following four journals are being published by the cooperation between AVİM and Terazi Publishing.
 Three of them are peer-reviewed academic journals:

 - Ermeni Araştırmaları (in Turkish; since 2001)